blackTieV2/ZEIT8028/Assignments/Assignment2/Reports/First Draft.md

 #### **1. Credential Dumping via `Procdump`**

-One of the most critical pieces of evidence pointing to data exfiltration is the use of `Procdump`, a Sysinternals tool, to dump the memory of the `lsass.exe` process.
+One of the most critical pieces of evidence pointing to data exfiltration is the use of `procdump64.exe`, a Sysinternals tool, to dump the memory of the `lsass.exe` process.
 The Local Security Authority Subsystem Service (LSASS) is responsible for enforcing security policies on the system, including managing user logins, password changes, and generating access tokens.
 By dumping the memory of `lsass.exe`, the attacker could extract plaintext passwords and other authentication tokens, which could then be used for lateral movement within the network or for further exploitation.

 - **Evidence:**
   - **Command History:**